ReallyAwesomeName/KF2ServerTools/README.md

 ## Planned Additions

 1. CMD Helper - Provide easy access to various commands and class names.
 Make it so any idiot can easily use whatever kind of command they want.
-2. Damage Calculations - Using weapon, perk and skill choice, determine breakpoints for each ZED
+2. Damage Calculations - Using weapon, perk, skill choice, difficulty, and number of players, determine breakpoints for each ZED
-3. GUI?
+3. GUI *and* CLI